-Popular horse charity Christmas cards 2016
+Horse charity Christmas cards 2018 | Horse & Hound's selection

 Website: www.ridehigh.org

-Don’t miss this week’s issue of Horse & Hound magazine (16 November 2017), which includes a huge range of great Christmas gift ideas for horse lovers
+Don’t miss this week’s issue of Horse & Hound magazine (29 November 2018), which includes a huge range of great Christmas gift ideas for horse lovers.